RTSP: The Real-Time Streaming Protocol Explained (Update)

 What Is a Protocol?

 Protocols establish rules for data transmission between systems.
-For example, the Hypertext Transfer Protocol (HTTP) defines how webpage data and hyperlinks are transmitted across the internet, enabling seamless browsing.
+For example, the Hypertext Transfer Protocol (HTTP) defines how to transmit webpage data and hyperlinks across the Internet.
+This enables seamless browsing.

 What Is RTSP?

-RTSP is an application-layer protocol used for commanding streaming media servers via pause and play capabilities.
-It thereby facilitates real-time control of the streaming media by communicating with the server — without actually transmitting the data itself.
+RTSP is an application-layer protocol that commands streaming media servers via pause and play capabilities.
+It thereby facilitates real-time control of the streaming media by communicating with the server, without actually transmitting the data itself.
 Rather, RTSP servers often leverage the Real-Time Transport Protocol (RTP) in conjunction with the Real-Time Control Protocol (RTCP) to move the actual streaming data.

 “The Real-Time Streaming Protocol (RTSP) establishes and controls either a single or several time-synchronized streams of continuous media such as audio and video.
 It does not typically deliver the continuous streams itself, although interleaving of the continuous media stream with the control stream is possible.
 In other words, RTSP acts as a ‘network remote control’ for multimedia servers.”